tkaplan/nginx-prestashop/README.md

 PBy default dummy certificates are used (see [docker-images/nginx/Dockerfile](docker-images/nnginx/Dockerfile)).
 If you want to use a different certificate you can override the key and cert with your own certificates.
 If proper certificates are used **HTTP2** is supported.

+### To Do

+- Add an example of how to link to an existing MySQL database.

 ### Thanks

-Thanks to Andreas Koch for his docker excellent examples on Dockerizing Magento.
+Thanks to Andreas Koch for his excellent examples on dockerizing [Magento](https://magento.com/).
 Have a look at a blog-post of his: [Dockerizing  Magento](https://andykdocs.de/development/Docker/Dockerize-Magento).

 ## Licensing